data-apis/scipy-2023-presentation/paper.rst

 Arrays are fundamental to scientific computing, data science, and machine learning.
-As a consequence, the Python array API standard has many stakeholders within the SPE.
+As a consequence, the Python array API standard has many stakeholders within the ecosystem.
 When establishing the Consortium, we thus sought participation from a diverse and representative cross-section of industry partners and maintainers of array and array-consuming libraries.
 In order to satisfy stakeholder needs, array library maintainers worked in close